 Have you been charged with crime of domestic violence?
-If so, you need an experienced Tampa defense lawyer from Taracks & Associates on your side to help you protect your name and your rights.
+If so, you need an experienced Tampa domestic violence defense lawyer from Taracks & Associates on your side to help you protect your name and your rights.
 There are several important things you must know when you are charged with a crime of this nature:

 Call Taracks & Associates Now

 In Florida, there are several different common domestic violence charges.
 A simple misdemeanor domestic violence battery charge is the most common.
 This charge, while the least severe, still carries up to twelve months imprisonment and a $1000 fine.
 Other charges, like felony battery or domestic violence battery by strangulation, are serious felonies that carry terms of imprisonment up to five years and fines of up to $5,000.

 At Taracks & Associates our legal team has over 50 years of experience fighting domestic violence charges like the one you are facing today.
 We know the issues and, as former prosecutors, how to attack the State's case and protect your name and rights.